1.3 Assessments

 Though the rigid timescales of initial and Core assessments are no longer adhered to, there is still a maximum time limit of 45 days to complete an assessment, however timescales can be tailored to the purpose of the assessment and the individual needs of children and their families.
 Timeliness in the identification of children's needs and the provision of help is still important therefore procedures and guidance are in place that will ensure that assessments are timely and drift is avoided.

-7. Regular Review
+9. Regular Review

-The assessment plan must set out timescales for the actions to be met and stages of the assessment to progress, which should include regular points to review the assessment.
+The assessment plan should set out timescales for the actions to be met and stages of the assessment to progress, which should include regular points to review the assessment.
 The work with the child and family should ensure that the agreed points are achieved through regular reviews.
 Where delays or obstacles occur these must be acted on and the assessment plan must be reviewed if any circumstances change for the child.

 The social work team manager will review the assessment plan regularly with the social worker and ensure that actions such as those below have been met: